Category: 2. Teaching

 • Lecturing is getting increasingly bipolar

 In this fifth semester of the COVID-19 pandemic, I can’t help but predict that teaching by way of lectures will be getting more bipolar.
-I foresee two main modes of lecturing: Increased use of videos in online lecturing rather than live performances Traditional in-person lecturing without serious online presence This may hardly sound surprising, but…
+I foresee two main modes of lecturing: This may hardly sound surprising, but some of the underlying mechanics that are leading me to this prediction may.
+There are two noteworthy developments:…